jeisele2/OverVue/README.md

 <p align="center"><b>Prototyping Tool for Vue Developers</b></p>

-<p>OverVue is a prototyping tool that allows developers to dynamically create and visualize a Vue application, implementing a real-time intuitive tree display of component hierarchy and a live-generated code preview.
-The resulting boilerplate can be exported as a template for further development.</p>
+<p>OverVue is a prototyping tool that allows developers to <em>dynamically</em> create and visualize a Vue application, implementing a real-time intuitive <em>tree display</em> of component hierarchy and a live-generated <em>code preview</em>.
+The resulting boilerplate can be <em>exported</em> as a template for further development.</p>

 #### Features
 + Upload a frontend mockup image